codingsamurai-10/DataScience/README.md

 1. **Image classification CNNs with Keras** - Model to apply *convolutional neural networks* to classify images into three classes (can be extended to any number of classes) using *keras*.
 Used *adam optimizer* and created *convolution, maxpooling and fully connected layers*.
 Also applied *batch normalisation* and *dropout regularization*.

-1. **Traffic light classification** - Model to apply *convolutional neural networks* to classify 43 types of traffic signs using *keras*.
+1. **Traffic sign classification** - Model to apply *convolutional neural networks* to classify 43 types of traffic signs using *keras*.
 Used *adam optimizer* and created *convolution, averagepooling and fully connected layers*.
 Also applied *dropout regularization*.